Technology-for-the-Poorest-Billion/2024-ideabatic-beam/proposal/proposal.md

 - Brief overview of the problem, context and engineering approach to tackle the problem.

 ## The problem
 Current vaccine carriers use cooler boxes which are poorly adapted to the conditions that they are expected to tackle.
-They often have very poor cooling lifetimes that can mean the vaccine spoils before it reaches it's destination.
-In field conditions, lasting about 4 hours which is simply not enough as journeys can often last up to 2 days in 25(?)+ C heat.
-SMILE, by Ideabatic aims to combat this issue with a unique designed cooler box with a single ice pack that can last up to 4 days (120 hours).
+They often have very poor cooling lifetimes that can mean the vaccine spoils before it reaches its destination.
+They were shown to last about 4 hours in field conditions, which is simply not enough as journeys can often last up to 2 days in over 25ºC heat.
+Human error is also a large problem, as healthcare workers may leave cooler boxes open for hours, significantly reducing its cooling lifetime.
+SMILE, by Ideabatic, aims to combat this issue with a uniquely designed cooler box containing only a single ice pack that can last up to 4 days (120 hours), compared to usual cooler boxes that need four, along with a self-closing door mechanism to reduce human error.
-Can talk about requiring 4 ice packs, but only 1 is used?

 # Presentation of the proposal